bnlrnz/MandelGL/README.md

 Small android app written in Kotlin to render the famous Mandelbrot set with OpenGL ES 3.

-It a port of this iOS/Swift project: https://github.com/EndoplasmaticReticulum/almond-bread-gl
+It's a port of this iOS/Swift project: https://github.com/EndoplasmaticReticulum/almond-bread-gl